Rajneesh-mishra/Alumni-management-system.github.io/README.md

 3. Run npm start or yarn start

 -----------Backend------------
-1.install maven in your system
+1. install maven in your system
-2.run mvn spring-boot:run from inside the api dir in cmd
+2. run mvn spring-boot:run from inside the api dir in cmd

 -----------Database------------
-update database connection string accordingly in api/application.properties copy database script from the /script folder and run in you database
+1. update database connection string accordingly in api/application.properties
+2. copy database script from the /script folder and run in you database

 congrats you are up and running